w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 The reason why we think a thorough analysis phase (as per software engineering best practices) is needed in this case is because the impact of the software solution has a real world aspect to it aside from the involvement of several human stakeholders.
 We strongly advise against going heads down towards development as it is likely to be something of no use if not backed by data collected methodically and actual user interaction.

-To give an idea, although the actual questionnaire will be part of the _Milestone 1-1_, the discussion guide will be around questions such as:
+To give an idea, although the creation of the actual questionnaire will be part of the _Milestone 1-1_, here is an example discussion guide and it will include questions such as:

+Treasury research

-- Do you find the process of applying to grants fair and just?
+- Do you find the process of applying to the treasury fair and just?
-- Do you feel protected in case issues do arise while working on a grant?
+- Do you feel protected in case issues do arise while working on a proposal?
 - Do you feel there should be a clear process for handling such issues?
 - Do you feel comfortable in allocating funds to entities?
 - Did it ever happen that you felt the outcome of a relationship with a treasury was unfair?